Do you sometimes work more than 80 hours in a pay period and still don’t get overtime?

 Per the labor laws, overtime is calculated based on a work week – not the pay period.
 Covered, non-exempt employees are entitled to overtime pay for all hours worked over 40 during a work week.
 A work week is a 7 day period established by your employer.
 It can start on any day of the week.
 For example, your employer’s work week may run from Monday through Sunday or it may run from Wednesday through the following Tuesday.
 In order to determine your overtime hours, you must know when your employer’s work week starts.

-If you are paid twice a month, your pay period will usually include 2 full work weeks plus a few days of a third work week.
-The hours worked during the third work week would be considered regular time – assuming you do not work more than 40 hours during those few days.
-This means your regular time for the pay period could exceed 80 hours.
+If you are paid twice a month, your pay period may span 3 different workweeks.
+If the pay period ends before the workweek ends, the hours worked during that workweek would be considered regular time – assuming you do not work more than 40 hours during those few days.
+Because a semi-monthly pay period will have 15 or 16 days, your regular time for the pay period could exceed 80 hours.
 For example, if you work 40 hours the first work week, 40 hours the second work week, and 8 hours for one day of the third work, your total hours for the pay period will be 88 hours but since you have not worked more than 40 hours in a work week, under the labor laws, overtime pay is not due.

 If you think your employer is interpreting the labor laws on overtime incorrectly and would like us to evaluate your situation, please complete our online intake form.
 Our evaluation is free and confidential.